 - a.
-"The Workday and the Workweek" The normal workday shall consist of eight (8) consecutive hours to be broken at approximately mid-point by a meal period plus one (1) paid fifteen (15) minute rest period.
-The normal workweek shall consist of five (5) consecutive workdays followed by two (2) consecutive days off.
-(See Appendix F.) - b.
-"Meal Periods": Work schedules shall provide for the workday to be broken at approximately mid-point by an uninterrupted forty-five (45) minute meal period, which is to be given in accordance with current practice for employees who are regularly scheduled to work forty (40) hours per week.
+"The Workday and the Workweek" -- The normal workday shall consist of eight (8) consecutive hours to be broken at approximately mid-point by a meal period plus one (1) paid fifteen (15) minute rest period.
+The normal workweek shall consist of five (5) consecutive workdays followed by two (2) consecutive days off. - b.
+"Meal Periods" -- Work schedules shall provide for the workday to be broken at approximately mid-point by an uninterrupted forty-five (45) minute meal period for employees who are regularly scheduled to work forty hours per week.
 They shall then receive one (1) fifteen (15) minute rest period during the last half of their shift.
-Employees shall have the right to leave the work site for their approved meals and they will notify the Lieutenant as to both their departure and arrival in the facility.
+Depending on the number of hours worked in a day, part-time employees will receive a rest period as mandated by law.
+Employees shall have the right to leave the work site for their approved meals and they will notify the Supervisor as to both their departure and arrival in the facility.
 The Employer will only deny this right when operations would be adversely impacted.